walterli97/LAHackCoronaVirus/README.md

     python3 -m http.server

-### then type the following address into your brower
+### then type the port number shown on your python server and the following address into your brower

     localhost:8000/Homepage.htm